-Maybe it’s because the onset of the holidays always puts me in something of a melancholy mood, or maybe because I’m again staring down the barrel of six bleak months of winter, but I can’t help but read lolcats these days without glimpsing at something of the heartache of the human condition.
+Maybe it’s because the holidays put me in a melancholy mood.
+Maybe because I’m again staring down the barrel of six bleak months of winter.
+Whatever the cause, I can’t help but read lolcats these days without glimpsing the heartache of the human condition.

 In a piece a few weeks ago in Salon, Jay Dixit articulated it perfectly, when he wrote, “This is all funny stuff.
 But I submit that the true genius of lolcats lies in their tragedy.”